Our "Act for Art" Giving Days are underway! Give now to support young artists.

 Why Study Music at Interlochen

 Follow in the footsteps of some of the most successful musicians around the world.
-Play, practice, and perform with talented peers and professionals in the beautiful woods of northern Michigan.
+Play, practice, and perform with talented peers and professionals in the picturesque woods of northern Michigan.

 Here, instruments, musical styles, and artists come to speak the shared language of music.
 Whether you’re bringing enduring pieces of music to life or writing your own, you’ll have the space and support you need to excel.